Vegin Vegan Vegun!

 • Cinnamon (optional)

-• A pinch of salt to enhance sweetness (optional)
+• A pinch of salt (optional, to bring out the sweetness)

 For exact amounts, please check the printable recipe card👇